Svantesson Urges Mortgage Customers to Challenge Banks for Better Terms

 Setting interest rates

-– In that way, SBAB has lower demands on them, but I do not think that we fundamentally want either finance ministers or opposition leaders to set the price of SJ's tickets or SBAB's interest rates, she says.
+– In that way, SBAB has lower demands on itself, but I do not think that we fundamentally want either finance ministers or opposition leaders to set the price of SJ's tickets or SBAB's interest rates, she says.

 Svantesson has, since she became minister in 2022, several times criticized bank profits and interest rate setting.
 So also now.